Palikadude/Halcyon/readme.txt

 Baroness Faron - Audino upwards eating + posing sprites Happysmily - Shuckle's cafe animations, sandile scarf sprites Cait_Sith - Luxio fainting animation
+NanaelJustice - Cleaning up staircases inside guild and adding some detail to them

+Other custom sprites and animations come from the master PMD Sprite Repository and were not custom made for this mod.
+If you helped in some way and aren't listed here (probably because I forgot, sorry!) please let me know.

 Special thanks:
-borzoiteeth - for inspiring the game in the first place
+borzoiteeth - for inspiring the game in the first place Sky Temple - For helping me figure out base Explorer's behavior for some cutscenes and functions